Skip main navigation

 Comparable Benefits vs. Information and Referral

 Comparable benefits are services DVR can provide if no other entity is providing the service.
 Information and referral, on the other hand, is the method by which referrals are made to agencies for services that DVR typically would not provide.
-Information and referral is also used to make referrals to agencies with which DVR has formal agreements (e.g., W-2, VA, etc.).
+Information and referral is also used to make referrals to agencies with which DVR has formal agreements (e.g., WIOA partners, VA, etc.).

 Example: If a DVR Counselor provides information and referral to the VA for assistance, it is considered an in-house provided information and referral service.
 If the consumer is accepted to the VA program and qualifies for assistance with training, the training service becomes a comparable benefit.